Keziaa/keziaa.github.io/birdplace.markdown

 Bird Place is a very small VR experience I made in March 2020.
 The game lets the player experiment with physics in VR by interacting with cute birds.

+I put together the scene with assets off the Unity asset store and programmed some small functionality.